HermannH34/kubernetes-homelab/README.md

 ## 🛤️ The Journey

 This homelab started with **K3d** for local development, then moved to **VPS servers** (4-core, 8GB RAM) for a more realistic setup.
-Currently hosted in the **Cloud** while I'm relocating to Canada 🇨🇦, but the plan is to eventually run it on **Raspberry Pi hardware** once settled—because there's something special about managing physical infrastructure.
+Currently hosted in the **bare metal Cloud** while I'm relocating to Canada 🇨🇦, but the plan is to eventually run it on **Raspberry Pi hardware** once settled—because there's something special about managing physical infrastructure.

 ---